Welcome to Bicultural Familia!

 So, what is a ‘bicultural familia’ anyway?

-A bicultural familia is immersed simultaneously within two cultures, celebrating a mix cultures, languages, traditions and more.
+A bicultural familia is one that is immersed simultaneously within two cultures, celebrating both languages, traditions and more.

 About Chantilly (Bicultural Mom)